Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Now let’s dive into a user profile component to understand what are nested routes!
 Imagine you have a route in your application’s entry file to each user’s profile like so:

-This means that upon navigating to <http://localhost:3000/users/1>, you would render the following Profile component and the userId parameter within props.match.params would have the value of "1".
+This means that upon navigating to <a href="http://localhost:3000/users/1" class="uri">http://localhost:3000/users/1</a>, you would render the following Profile component and the userId parameter within props.match.params would have the value of “1”.

 Since this route is not created until the Profile component is rendered, you are dynamically creating your nested /users/:userId/posts and /users/:userId/photos routes.
 Remember that your match prop also has other helpful properties.
 You can use match.url instead of /users/${id} in your profile links.
 You can also use match.path instead of /users/:userId in your profile routes.
 Remember that you can destructure url, path, and params from your match prop!